Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Problem Definition

-\begin{assum} We assume the following: \begin{enumerate}[(i)] \item \textbf{Maximum number of attacked sensors}: The attacker can attack up to $q \in \mathbb{Z}_{[0,p-1]}$ number of sensors.
-Although the upper bound $q$ is known, the exact number and/or the set of attacked sensors need not be known.
+\begin{assume} We assume the following: \begin{enumerate}[(i)] \item \textbf{Maximum number of attacked sensors}: The attacker can attack up to $q \leq p-1$ number of sensors.
+Although the upper bound $q$ is known, the exact number and the set of attacked sensors do not need to be known.